 DOVER, KENT, ENGLAND

-The celebrated seaport town of Dover, England is situated in the south-eastern corner of the county of Kent and is of great antiquity.
+The once celebrated seaport town of Dover, England is situated in the south-eastern corner of the county of Kent and is of great antiquity.
 Indeed, archaeological discoveries go back to the Stone Age and the famous Bronze Age boat – the world’s oldest sea-going boat – is housed in the town’s museum.

 Named Dubris by the Romans this later evolved into Dover and the Dour for the river that runs through the town.
 During the Saxon period Dover became a fishing port and Edward the Confessor, (1042-1066) recognising this expertise, which included ships that were strong enough to withstand the conditions in the Channel and the North Sea, proclaimed, in 1050, that the towns folk would provide ‘ship service.’
 Along with Hastings, Romney, Hythe and Sandwich, Rye and Winchelsea, the town was one of the Cinque Ports that provided England’s first long serving Royal navy.